"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 Training: Cross-Entropy Loss

-Loss = -(sum of correct probability × log(model's predicted probability))
+Loss = -(sum of: correct probability × log(model's predicted probability))

-Inference: Temperature Is a Knob for Entropy
+Inference: Temperature Is the Entropy Knob

-Shannon's concept of "surprise" also directly connects to controlling LLM output.
+Shannon's concept of "surprise" also connects directly to controlling LLM output.
 The Temperature parameter is a knob that directly manipulates the entropy of the output distribution.

 P(token) = softmax(logit / temperature)

-Temperature Effect on distribution Shannon entropy
+| Temperature | Effect on distribution | Shannon entropy |

-→ 0 Concentrates on highest probability token Entropy → 0 (zero surprise)
+| → 0 | Concentrates on highest-probability token | Entropy → 0 (zero surprise) |

-= 1 Model's original distribution Natural entropy
+| = 1 | Model's natural distribution | Natural entropy |

-> 1 Distribution flattens, all tokens become more equal Entropy rises (surprise increases)
+| > 1 | Distribution flattens, all tokens become more equal | Entropy rises (more surprise) |

 Low temperature = always choosing the most predictable (low information) token.
-High temperature = sampling from a higher-entropy distribution = potentially more creative but less consistent.
+High temperature = sampling from a higher-entropy distribution = more creative but potentially less consistent.

-The Overall Connection
+The Full Connection

-Shannon (1948): Defined information = surprise = entropy
+Shannon (1948): Defines information = surprise = entropy

-Compression: Remove low-entropy (predictable) parts, preserve high-entropy
+Compression: Removes low-entropy (predictable) parts, preserves high-entropy

 Tokenizer: BPE optimally encodes language on the same principle